 Art needs museums and museums need supporters—now more than ever.
 With your support for the Kunstmuseen Krefeld, you are continuing the tradition of civic commitment and assuming together with us responsibility for cultural life in Krefeld and its vicinity.

 We offer companies various means of supporting the Kunstmuseen Krefeld; together with our partners, we can devise the perfect solution to meet your special requirements.
-You can find an overview of our funding areas.

 The general and independent foundation was established in 1997 by Marianne Ebers (1919–1998) in memory of her husband, the Krefeld entrepreneur Heinz Ebers (1906-1991).
 The foundation set itself the task of promoting the development of the Kunstmuseen Krefeld by expanding its collection.